10 Foods to Try in Japan

 There's far more to Japanese food than sushi and miso soup.
-Those are certainly two of our favorites, but on our recent trip to Japan, we ventured past the staples and explored a side of the cuisine we never knew existed.
+Those are certainly two of our favorites, but while traveling in Japan, be sure to branch out past the staples and explore a side of the cuisine you never knew existed.

 Sometimes referred to as "octopus balls", this popular Japanese snack is a lot more delicious than the name implies.
 These balls made of batter are stuffed with chopped octopus, then topped with flavorful sauces, pickled ginger, tempura and green onions.
 You'll find these crowded stands in markets by day, and on busy streets at night.